jlduan/fba/docs/tutorials/cellplex/SC3_v3_NextGem_DI_CellPlex_Jurkat_Raji_10K_Multiplex/tutorial.rst

    :width: 350px
    :align: center

 As for read 2, based on the per base content, it suggests that bases 0-14 are feature barcodes (CMOs, 15 bp).
 Bases 15-36 are constant and we can almost read the bases (``GCTCACCTATTAGCGGCTAAGG``).
 They are actually `Capture Sequence 2`_.
 The next 12 bases are UMIs, and followed by 16-base cell barcodes.
-Bases 37-54 are actually reverse complement of the read 1 base content.
-The length of the CellPlex library is relatively small, read 2 has also sequenced part of the Nextera Read 1 sequencing primer (constant, bases 55-79).
+Bases 37-54 are reverse complement of the read 1 base content.
+The size of the CellPlex library is relatively small, read 2 has also sequenced through part of the Nextera Read 1 sequencing primer (constant, bases 55-79).
+Actually, read 1 is not needed, read 2 has cell barcodes, UMIs and CMOs, all the info we needed for demultiplexing.
+Theoretically, we could utilize the cell barcodes and UMIs on both reads to account for PCR, sequencing errors to further improve demultiplexing accuracy.

 .. _`Capture Sequence 2`: https://assets.ctfassets.net/an68im79xiti/6G2iPa3N9L3ZtsSCJlR3yO/dd9e4749ebb7f7894f193db1ddd148bb/CG000388_ChromiumNextGEMSingleCell3-v3.1_CellMultiplexing_RevB.pdf